etlweather/understanding-networking/chapter-switching.md

 The computers send packets of data to the switch and in turns, it sends the packets to the recipient.
 So how does switching works?

+While there are many types of networks, what we will cover here is the most typical - the Ethernet switch.

 ## What is a switch?
 Probably the most common piece of equipment encountered relating to networking is the *switch*.
 Switches are at the core of the network - they inter-connect